mitric-lab/programming_theochem/src/04-numerical_optimisation/04-newton_methods.md

-# (Quasi-)Newton Methods
+## (Quasi-)Newton Methods

-The steepest descent method has a garanteed linear convergence for strongly convex functions.
+The steepest descent method has a guaranteed linear convergence for strongly convex functions.
 In order to achieve quadratic convergence, we must get more information from the function.
-The most straight-forward approach would be to take the second derivative, or the Hessian $\bm{H}$ of the function.
+The most straightforward approach would be to take the second derivative, or the Hessian $\bm{H}$ of the function.
 This is called
 [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization)